cirmuw/graph_autoencoder/readme.md

 # Project description
 ![](overview.png)
 This repository contains code of a graph-variational auto-encoder, adapted to connectivity matrices representing functional connectivity of the brain.
-The trained model can be used to extract connectivity related features which can serve as input for down-stream tasks.
+The trained model can be used to extract connectivity related features which can serve as input for downstream tasks.
 More information can be found in our paper "Graph auto-encoder to identify distinct connectivity patterns associated with language performance after epilepsy surgery".
-Trained models for five differnt seeds and different cut-off values for connectivity matrices are also provided.
+Trained models for five different seeds and different cut-off values for connectivity matrices are also provided.
 These trained models can be applied to extract subject-specific features (embedding) for new datasets independent of dataset size.